 Nestled in the mountainous Hida region of Japan, Takayama is a city full of tradition, especially in its old town area.
 Once a major source of timber and carpentry, the city streets feature some of the most intricate architecture.
 Over the years, the citizens have preserved many of the old buildings, giving tourists a chance to step back into the Edo period.

 The city is also home to one of the best celebrations in Japan.
 Each spring and fall, massive floats parade through the streets during the Takayama Festival.

 While you should have no problem finding things to do, you may struggle to decide where to stay in Takayama.

 Takayama doesn’t have a lot of districts but finding the right one is still important.
 You may prefer to stay near modern hotels and restaurants or closer to the historic parts of the city.

 The downtown area contains a mixture of tradition and modern Japanese culture.
-You can find many shops, bars, and restaurants of all variety and styles.
+You can find many shops, bars, and restaurants of all varieties and styles.
 It’s a little hipper compared to the Takayama Station area.

 Near the station, you’ll find the largest selection of hotels, convenience stores, and restaurants, mostly catering to tourists and business travellers.

-The city is easy to explore on foot no matter where you stay but staying closer to the sites on your Takayama itinerary can save a little time.
+The city is easy to explore on foot no matter where you stay, but staying closer to the sites on your Takayama itinerary can save a little time.